Promoter Frank Warren and heavyweight Dillian Whyte have begun a war of words on social media that could make anyone’s eyes begin to water.

 Rival Eddie Hearn even posted in the comments to give another kick to Warren.

-Concluding the argument, Warren explained what the situation was to his followers.
+In concluding the argument, Warren explained the situation to his followers.

-“Dillian, I’m more than good thanks.
-It’s on record I was defrauded of £millions in the early 2000s.
-A lot’s happened in the last 20 yrs and I’m more than fine.
+“Dillian, I’m more than good, thanks.
+It’s on record I was defrauded of millions in the early 2000s.
+A lot’s happened in the last twenty years, and I’m more than fine.

-“Now that’s cleared up, can you please clear up whether your B sample tested differently to your positive A sample?”
+“Now that’s cleared up, can you please clear up whether your B sample tested differently from your positive A sample?”

 Not a good look for any of those involved in what has turned into a petty argument after positive signs that Matchroom and Queensberry could work together.

-That possibility now seems to be off the table as the rest of the boxing world tries to fathom how these playground antics seem to be going on for so long.
+That possibility now seems to be off the table.
+For now, the rest of the boxing world tries to fathom how these playground antics seem to last so long.

-Hopefully, it can be quashed before negotiations open up for Tyson Fury vs Anthony Joshua.
-US handler Bob Arum has already said he’d handle talks with Hearn, though.
+Hopefully, they can quash it before negotiations open up for Tyson Fury vs Anthony Joshua.